molmod/psiflow/docs/overview.md

 Gaussian hills that were installed in the system at various steps throughout the simulation.
 Psiflow automatically takes care of such external files, and their file path in the input string is essentially irrelevant.
+To apply this bias in a simulation, we employ the `BiasedDynamicWalker`; it is almost identical to the `DynamicWalker` except that it accepts an additional (mandatory) `bias` keyword argument during initialization:
 ```py
 from psiflow.sampling import BiasedDynamicWalker, PlumedBias